tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

     ![Screenshot of Azure AI Foundry portal.](./media/ai-foundry-home.png)

 1. In the browser, navigate to `https://ai.azure.com/managementCenter/allResources` and select **Create**.
 Then choose the option to create a new **AI hub resource**.
-1. In the **Create a project** wizard, enter a valid name for your project, and if an existing hub is suggested, select the option to create a new one and expand **Advanced options** to specify the following settings for your project:
+1. In the **Create a project** wizard, enter a valid name for your project, and use the **Rename hub** link to specify a valid name for your new hub.
+Then expand **Advanced options** and specify the following settings for your project:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*
-    - **Hub name**: A valid name for your hub
-    - **Location**: Choose one of the following locations:\*
+    - **Region**:  Select one of the following locations (*At the time of writing, Azure AI Content understanding is only available in these regions*):
         - Australia East
         - Sweden Central
         - West US

-    > \*At the time of writing, Azure AI Content understanding is only available in these regions.
+    > **Note**: If you're working in an Azure subscription in which policies are used to restrict allowable resource names, you may need to use the link at the bottom of the **Create a new project** dialog box to create the hub using the Azure portal.

     > **Tip**: If the **Create** button is still disabled, be sure to rename your hub to a unique alphanumeric value.

-1. Wait for your project to be created, and then navigate to your project.
+1. Wait for your project to be created.

 ## Download content